-A request for an adjustment for a computer is processed via reimbursement of up to $1,800 (includes the cost of one computer and it's accompanying allowable software and hardware, whichever is less).
-For the 20-21 academic school year a printer up to $200 can be reimbursed as well.
+A request for an adjustment for a computer is processed via reimbursement of full costs of up to $2,000 (includes the cost of one computer and it's accompanying allowable software and hardware, whichever is less).

 A request for a computer reimbursement can be made one time during your enrollment at Georgetown Law and must be submitted during the academic year with which you purchased it.

-Approved reimbursable computer expenses includes: one (1) desktop computer (with corresponding peripherals) or one (1) laptop computer (with corresponding items).
-In addition, one (1) printer up to $200.
+Approved reimbursable computer expenses includes: one (1) desktop computer (with corresponding peripherals) or one (1) laptop computer (with corresponding items) plus tax.
+Gift Cards ARE NOT eligible.

 *Before purchasing your computer or any software, be sure to check with the Information Systems Technology (IST) department as Georgetown may offer or collaborate with third parties for educational discounts or free software.